bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/axes.rst

 ~~~~~~~~~~~~~~~~

 To create a categorical axis, specify a
-:class:`~bokeh.models.ranges.FactorRange` for one of the plot's ranges or a
+:class:`~bokeh.models.FactorRange` for one of the plot's ranges or a
 list of factors to be converted to one.
 Here's an example:

 .. bokeh-plot:: __REPO__/examples/basic/axes/categorical_axis.py